mozilla/mozlando-frontend-demo/README.md

 * To fire things up use `npm run dev`.
 * The redux devtools can be shown with `ctrl+shift+h`.

-## Building for full universal functionality
+## Running the production version.

-CSS for example only fully works with JS when running the dev server.
+The CSS only fully works with JS when running the dev server.
+To see it without JS you'll need to build it for production.

 To see the built-code running fully as a universal app you can built and run it in production mode with: